-The NTC program is a 9-month long online training program that empowers consultants to address foundational nutrition needs, lifestyle challenges, and environmental factors to educate clients on their journey to optimum health.
-The NTP program is a 9-month long hybrid training program that equips practitioners to address advanced imbalances and deficiencies in the body with clinical level nutritional therapy skills and the Functional Evaluation.
+The NTC program is a nine-month long online training program that empowers consultants to address foundational nutrition needs, lifestyle challenges, and environmental factors to educate clients on their journey to optimum health.
+The NTP program is a nine-month long hybrid training program that equips practitioners to address advanced imbalances and deficiencies in the body with clinical level nutritional therapy skills and the Functional Clinical Assessment.

 Is your program accredited?

 The Nutritional Therapy Association is a private vocational school in Washington State, licensed by the Washington State Workforce Training and Education Coordinating Board, that trains practitioners to address nutrient deficiencies and body imbalances through holistic nutrition.
 Our programs are not accredited by the Department of Education.